This Stupid World: Reception

-Steven Johnson of musicOMH scored this album 4.5 out of five stars, writing that they are "reverting to their signature sound, consolidating their position as alternative treasures".
-In The Skinny, Tony Inglis gave This Stupid World four out of five stars, calling the music "reflective and funny" and noting that the band "continue[s] to defy" forty years into their career.
-Alternately, Zara Hedderman of The Quietus points out the band's playfulness and sense of humor, writing that this album "sounds like a body of recordings made by the band over a fruitful and fun weekend two decades ago.
+Steven Johnson of musicOMH scored this album 4.5 out of 5 stars, writing that they are "reverting to their signature sound, consolidating their position as alternative treasures".
+In The Skinny, Tony Inglis gave This Stupid World a 4 out of 5 stars, calling the music "reflective and funny" and noting that the band "continue[s] to defy" forty years into their career.
+Zara Hedderman of The Quietus points out the band's playfulness and sense of humor, writing that this album "sounds like a body of recordings made by the band over a fruitful and fun weekend two decades ago.
 You could say it’s the sonic equivalent of finding a beloved jumper you’d forgotten about or assumed missing that miraculously re-appears at the back of a dusty drawer.
 As soon as you step into the world created by the trio, there’s an immediate warmth and familiarity to the compositions."
-Mojo's Stevie Chick rated this album four out of five stars, noting that this album "marks a gear change from Yo La Tengo’s recent records", by exploring emotionally heavy themes and noting the musicians high level of craft.
-In Uncut, Sam Richards also gave an eight out of 10, emphasizing the "childlike quality" of the band members' musical experimentation deep into their careers.
-Theo Gorst of Loud and Quiet gave the same score as Uncut and noting that this album eschews the restraint of the band's recent albums, with "resolution... wrought from noise".
+Mojo's Stevie Chick rated this album a 4 out of 5 stars, stating that this album "marks a gear change from Yo La Tengo’s recent records", by exploring emotionally heavy themes and noting the musicians high level of craft.
+In Uncut, Sam Richards also gave an 8 out of 10, emphasizing the "childlike quality" of the band members' musical experimentation deep into their careers.
+Theo Gorst of Loud and Quiet gave the same score as Uncut and wrote that this album eschews the restraint of the band's recent albums, with "resolution... wrought from noise".
+Far Out scored This Stupid World a 5 out of 5 stars, with reviewer Jordan Potter saying that it "isn't far from perfect".